Administration process and capability

 - Transfer quotations - 15 working days

 We monitor performance weekly so any issues are quickly identified and dealt with.
-We discuss and review our overall service including quality, customer compliments and complaints, new scheme implementations and compliance matters in our regular review meetings.
+The results are collated in a monthly service report which covers our overall service including quality, customer compliments and complaints, new scheme implementations and compliance matters.
+We review our performance at monthly service review meetings.

-We also complete quarterly audits of payroll and administration teams to ensure we’re adhering to the agreed process, whilst maintaining quality and accuracy.
+To proactively minimise business risk, as part of our control framework we complete quarterly risk reviews.
+We also complete quarterly audits of payroll and administration teams to show how we’re adhering to the agreed processes whilst maintaining quality and accuracy.

 We are a corporate member of The Pensions Administration Standards Association.
 They are the independent body dedicated to driving up standards in pension administration.
 This membership demonstrates our commitment to delivering administration excellence.